 Our mission: The social and the environmental must now come together; indeed, they should have never been apart.

-Our goal: preserve the natural ecosystems, fauna, and flora; encourage sustainable development through conservation activities involving as well as educating youths; and promote eco-tourism.
+Our goal: preserve the natural ecosystems, fauna, and flora; encourage sustainable development through conservation activities involving as well as educating youths; promote eco-tourism and social advancement of women

 Our projects carry out programs and activities locally, focusing on nature conservation, habitat restoration (beaches & mangroves), preservation of endangered species (sea turtles), wildlife monitoring/ID with youths (resident & migratory birds), youth environmental education and conservation practices and Turtle/Nature Guide training, and the development of socio-economic opportunities at the community level (ecotourism).